addania/coding/src/pages/TypeScript.md

 }
 ```

 > But since we already have a type for Admin and for Employee, we can combine them and create a new type based on them.
 This will also allow us to have one source of truth.
-IN order to define an intersection type, weuse `ampersand` symbol.
+In order to define an intersection type, weuse `ampersand` symbol.

 ```
 type ElevatedEmployee = Admin & Employee;